100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 export default Note;
 ```

 Let's define a form for adding a new note.
-It will be added in `AddNote.js` file.
+It will be added in the `AddNote.js` file.
 It will have form with text input field and `Add` button.
 On click the `onAddClick()` function will be called, that calls `addNote()` function with text from the form as input argument.

 ```jsx
 // frontend/src/components/notes/AddNote.js